isomerpages/dis-dotc/news/events/_posts/2024-07-30-post-DOTC Showcases Innovative Solutions at Army Innovation Day 2024.md

 <p>AID 24 featured over 30 innovative projects focused on improving operations,
 training, and administrative functions.
-The event also included the Game Changers Pitch Challenge, where nine teams pitched ideas with significant potential impacts on</p>
-<p>Army operations.
-Five pre-selected teams competed for funding support
+The event also included the Game Changers Pitch Challenge, where nine teams pitched ideas with significant potential impacts on Army operations.
+Five pre-selected teams competed for funding support from the Chief of Army (COA) to scale their projects.
-from the Chief of Army (COA) to scale their projects.
-Major-General (MG) David Neo recognized the creativity and ingenuity of individuals and teams who contributed to the Army over the past year, emphasising the commitment to innovation and adaptability.</p>
+Major-General (MG) David Neo recognised the creativity and ingenuity of individuals and teams who contributed to the Army over the past year, emphasising the commitment to innovation and adaptability.</p>
 <p>The team at DOTC is proud to contribute valuable tools that empower Army
 personnel to work more efficiently and effectively.
 We remain committed to supporting the Army's mission through continuous improvement and the